 Acute lymphoblastic leukaemia

-, genetic mutation leads to the development of a pre-leukaemic clone; and a second, postnatal genetic change — putatively triggered by infection — leads to the development of the observable disease
+in utero, genetic mutation leads to the development of a pre-leukaemic clone; and a second, postnatal genetic change — putatively triggered by infection — leads to the development of the observable disease.

 Presentation and diagnosis

 As leukaemia cells multiply in the bone marrow, the production of normal blood cells is reduced.
 The presenting symptoms arise from this and often include:

 - Fatigue and pallor, owing to anaemia and low haemoglobin;